sph-mn/sph-db/other/documentation/internals.md

   * information about types, sequences and indices is loaded on open and cached
   * type structs are cached in a dynamically resized array with the type-id as index ("arrays are the fastest hash tables")
 * relations
-  * there must only be one relation for every combination of left, label and right. cyclic relations may be allowed. relational integrity may be ignored when creating relations to avoid existence checks
+  * there must only be one relation for every combination of left, label and right. cyclic relations are allowed. relational integrity may be ignored when creating relations to avoid existence checks
   * when a node is deleted then all relations that contain its id must be deleted
   * targets are stored ordered by ordinal value. ordinal values are stored only for the right part of the left-to-right direction to save space
   * by convention, left to right corresponds to general to specific
+  * terminology for relation start and end point: left and right, or source and target for unspecified direction

 # search performance
 * nodes and relations are stored in b+trees with a basic o(log n) time complexity for search/insert/delete (average and worst case)